Why Stop Wasted food?

 With animal feed costs rising just like the cost of our own food (which is also contributing to higher prices at the stores), our local farmers would greatly benefit from having food scraps to feed their animals.

 Even for food that is no longer edible for animals, there are valuable nutrients and energy in these food scraps that can enrich the soil through composting.
-With a growing number of Maine home and community food composting programs, we can turn our food waste into “black gold” that will create value for Maine’s farms.
+With a growing number of Maine home and community food composting programs, we can turn our wasted food into “black gold” that will create value for Maine’s farms.

 Feed animals and soil!